- Home

 9. Recycle or sell items

-On a similar note, if you don’t wear certain clothes or shoes anymore, or want to get rid of old devices or pieces of furniture, there’s no need to throw them out.
+On a similar note, if you don’t wear certain clothes or shoes anymore, or would like to get rid of old devices or furniture, there’s no need to throw them out.

-Putting items up for sale does take a bit of effort, but you’ll get money back, and no matter how much you may no longer want to wear an item, that doesn’t mean no one else will.
+Putting items up for sale takes a bit of effort, but you’ll get money back, and no matter how much you may no longer want an item, that doesn’t mean no one else will.
 Remember, one person’s trash is another person’s treasure!

-Our article, How to make money from your clutter, has plenty of tips and tricks on how to bring in some extra cash while giving a new lease of life to items that you no longer use.
+Our article, How to make money from your clutter, has plenty of tips on bringing in extra cash while giving new life to items you no longer use.

-Even if you think there’s no way you can sell an item, most recycling centres or local skips recycle old electronics, furniture, materials, and clothing, so it’s absolutely worth making the trip.
+Even if you think you can’t sell an item, most recycling centres or local skips recycle old electronics, furniture, materials, and clothing, so it’s absolutely worth making the trip.

 10. Buy from sustainable brands